 Once I was having a bath and I heard someone coming up the stairs.
 I sprang immediately out of the bathtub and looked all over, then I ran down the stairs but I could not find anyone.
 However, somehow I was sure I could smell your perfume, Carol.
 I really was afraid that you would drive me crazy one day.
 I should have let you go but you know I could not live without you.
 I was desperate when you left.

 And then, all of a sudden, I hear a glockenspiel, a doorbell is ringing.
 It is my own house, where am I?
 The door opens and closes.
 I cannot hear any voices.
 Am I in my swimming pool that is just filled with water?

 I know you are there outside; we are like ships on a foggy river.
 I cannot see you but I know you are there somewhere.
 You cannot hide, Carol; I can feel you through the metal wall of the coffin.
 And now I am sure I can smell your perfume through the hole as well.

 Suddenly it all becomes logical, I understand that everything has a meaning, nothing happens by chance.
 The unopened door.
 The clues that I could never see as long as it slowly became too late, the disappearance of Carol, the coffin and also the monotonous noise of the water drops.

-I just ask myself, if he was the only person who could identify you, how much can I trust him at all?
+I just ask myself, if he were the only person who could identify you, how much could I trust him at all?
 I should have suspected it long ago, that I could not open the door to the basement any more after he left.

 “Carol, I did not want to kill you” I whisper, “I still love you, Carol!”
 She probably knows that I manipulated the brakes of her car before she left, but what could I do if I could not live without her?
 She does not answer.
 I know we should have spoken to each other, opened the door between our souls, but it remained unopened forever.